DogeTheBeast/College_notes/1st Year/Second Term/APSC 160/Input and Output.md

 int a = 067;
 int b = 67;
 ```
 Integers a and b are different because a has a 0 before the 67.
-This means that
+This means that a is actually 55 in base 10.

+Something similar is valid for